smsearcy/mesh-info/README.rst

-While I was thinking of keeping the same database design (so this could be a drop-in replacement for the mapper) I've decided to initially focus on storing historical time-series data and will be working on map visualization after that.
+While I was thinking of keeping the same database design (so this could be a drop-in replacement for the mapper) I've decided to initially focus on storing historical time-series data and then started adding some basic map visualizations.

 Acknowledgements
 ----------------

-As mentioned above, this is based on the work done by Eric (KG6WXC), who has been very helpful when I had questions.
+As mentioned above,
+this is based on the work done by Eric (KG6WXC), who has been very helpful when I had questions.
+Besides learning that I could get all the nodes from OLSR and about AREDN's ``sysinfo.json``, the map uses his icons and much of the Javascript is based on what he did.

 Project icon is from `here <https://commons.wikimedia.org/wiki/File:FullMeshNetwork.svg>`_.